 Once you have done this then you may wish to back up these picture files onto a portable hard drive, flash drive, or even a Cloud service, i.e. online storage.

 Even though you can store your scanned photos digitally it is always a good idea to make several copies just in case anything were to happen.

-The next stage to preserving your family photographs is then to decide whether you want to display them or put them away in a safe place.
+The next stage to preserve your family photographs is to decide whether you want to display them or put them away in a safe place.

-With these two choices there also important points to consider which I will cover.
+With these two choices, there are also important points to consider which I will cover.